JustSypth/sypth-website-hugo/hugo/content/about.md

 - **Cats are kool**

 **I recently started learning html/css/js which is the result of this website.
 So far it's fun.**

+**I recently got a new laptop which altough it has much slower cpu, it's pretty much better in anything else.**